 CEO, Showplace Wood Products

 No stranger to the cabinet industry, Tony Bour has started three highly successful firms during his 49 years in the marketplace: Decora Cabinets and Starmark Inc., now divisions of Fortune Brands, and Showplace Wood Products.
+He is a true entrepreneur in the cabinet industry.

 Steve Brewster (2010)